-Hearing care professionals now have more control and flexibility when it comes to managing the feedback system in Phonak Paradise hearing aids.
+Hearing care professionals have control and flexibility when it comes to managing the feedback system in Phonak hearing aids.
 Here is useful guidance in setting the feedback management system in the best reasonable way, achieving the gain desired for your clients.

 In Phonak Target, the static feedback threshold sets the limit to the maximum available gain before feedback instability occurs and it is applied all of the time.
 The adaptive phase canceller, known as WhistleBlock, cancels out transient feedback created in the real world, such as when putting a phone to your ear or wearing a hat.
 Performing a Feedback & real ear test can reduce incidences of feedback.
 It provides a true representation on how much sound leakage will reach the client’s ear canal for a given frequency.

 Did you know there are no tones played during a feedback test?

 All sounds heard during the test are audible feedback in the frequency band being tested.
 The test modifies the gain within each frequency band until feedback occurs.
 Then, the gain level where feedback occurs is the feedback threshold.

 Therefore, it is important that the information entered into the acoustic parameters section within the fitting software matches what the client is wearing in the ear, and that the insertion of the hearing aid is appropriate.